Sports joint-boss Michael Gash once helped Harriers knock Posh out of the FA Cup

-Great FA Trophy draw for Peterborough Sports after outstanding weekend performance, but pitch inspection ahead of Tuesday match
+Great FA Trophy draw for Peterborough Sports after outstanding weekend performance, but Tuesday League game is off

 The city side’s reward for a 3-0 fourth round win at Horsham on Saturday is a home game against Kidderminster Harriers who currently sit bottom of the National League.